|

 for president.
 I had my own election and everything cause they don't let

-little kids vote--I had a big argument with Sister about discrimination and
+little kids vote--I had a big argument with Sister about discrimination

 she made me sit in the library again--so I went around and asked the other